isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/GettingStartedWithGoogleBigQuery.rst

 Simple Query Examples
 *********************
 Let's start with a few simple examples to get some practice using BigQuery.
-Note that all of these examples are in "Standard SQL".
 You can simply copy-and-paste any of the SQL queries on this page into the BigQuery web UI https://console.cloud.google.com/bigquery.

 **1. How many mutations have been observed in KRAS?**

 .. code-block:: sql

-    SELECT
-      COUNT(DISTINCT(sample_barcode_tumor)) AS numSamples
+SELECT COUNT(DISTINCT(sample_barcode_tumor)) AS numSamples FROM `isb-cgc-bq.TCGA_versioned.somatic_mutation_hg38_gdc_r10`
-    FROM
-      `isb-cgc.TCGA_hg38_data_v0.Somatic_Mutation_DR10`
-    WHERE
-      Hugo_Symbol="KRAS"
+WHERE Hugo_Symbol="KRAS"

 The following screen-shot below shows the query in the "Query Editor" box, and the results down below.
 Just click on the "RUN QUERY" button to run the query.
 Notice the green check-mark indicating that the SQL query syntax looks good.